Asbestos in Iron Rests Explained

 Over time, lodged asbestos fibers cause many health conditions, including mesothelioma—a rare form of cancer caused by cell mutations triggered by asbestos.

 Mesothelioma occurs within the pleura, peritoneum or pericardium (chest, abdomen or heart).
 Mesothelioma can take 10-50 years for symptoms to appear.
 Once diagnosed, patients face a poor prognosis.
 They require specialized and aggressive treatments to remove mesothelioma tumors or slow the disease progression.

 Other conditions and symptoms caused by asbestos include:

-- Pleural plaque (thickening of the lung lining)
+- Pleural plaques (thickening of the lung lining)

 - Asbestosis (scarring of the lung tissue)

 - Lung cancer

 Many companies that manufactured asbestos products are have been found negligent and liable for causing health problems, like mesothelioma, in those who used their products.
 Asbestos Trust Funds have been set up by asbestos product manufacturers and suppliers to help those fighting mesothelioma manage medical costs, lost wages and support their families.

 If you or a loved one have been diagnosed with mesothelioma and worked with asbestos products like iron rests, contact the Justice Support Team.
 Call us at (888) 360-4215 or request a FREE Mesothelioma Justice Guide to learn more about seeking compensation for mesothelioma.